euphort-wind/euphort-wind.github.io/content/project/2000s/index.md

 ---
 title: Euphort Wind - We Did It In 2000s
-summary: Produced in 2025.
-Genre - Eurodance.
+summary: 'Produced in 2025.
+Genre: Eurodance'
 tags:
   - Demo
 date: "2025-05-12T00:00:00Z"